FBT Data Operations - Document and Data Control Specialist_WH

 • Issue Non-Conformance Alerts for project information that does not meet the IM Site Technical Practices, and work resolution with appropriate engineering contractor

-• Build and lead virtual links (electronic documents) so they can be made easily accessible through other sources/sites
+• Create and run virtual links (electronic documents) so they can be made easily accessible through other sources/sites

 • Collaborate with on-site Refinery Document Control and Project Information Management Teams providing support as needed